ljstaib/pyqt-timer/README.md

-# Study Alarm
+# Timer Program

-Luke Staib, 2022
+Luke Staib, 2023

+## About
+Simple timer made in Python using PyQt.
+Designed to be started in a terminal.

 ## Main Usage
 1. Install requirements with `pip install -r requirements.txt`.